Token Heroic Orc

-- Former enemy: His race used to be the enemy, but has now become neutral or friendly with humans, so having him join the heroes' crew shows that things have changed, and the two races are getting along now.
+- Heel Race Turn: His race used to be the enemy, but has now become neutral or friendly with humans, so having him join the heroes' crew shows that things have changed, and the two races are getting along now.

 - Defeated enemy: His race stops being villainous because they lost.
 At best now his nation is a Vestigial Empire; at worst he's the Last of His Kind.

 - Enemy Mine: He shares a common enemy with the heroes, in some cases a rival faction of his own race.

 - My Master, Right or Wrong: He's personally loyal to his (human or otherwise not of the mook-race) master who goes through a Heel-Face Turn.

 - Assimilation victims: Someone who was assimilated but later saved, now has free will again but doesn't get restored to his original form.note

 - Rogue Drone: He's a member of an evil Hive Mind who developed an independent personality that happened not to be evil.

 - Greed of Fullmetal Alchemist is a homunculus like most of the main villains, but rather than blindly obeying his creator, his greedy nature got the better of him, and he'll do whatever it takes to get what he wants.
 He's Affably Evil and treats his gang of human followers well, rather than as pawns to be sacrificed.
 After Father kills him and uses his essence to turn Ling into a new Greed, the combination of getting his old memories back and Ling continually Fighting from the Inside eventually leads him to join the heroes.

 - Grasshop of Spider Riders, once he stops faking his Heel-Face Turn.